kumaylm/SpaceInvaders/README.md

 # Space Invaders
-The classic shoot ’em up game using Turtle, where your space ship can move left and right, and it can hit some alien ships.
-Every second the aliens will move closer to your ship, and once the aliens touch your ship then it’s game over.
+The classic shoot 'em up game using Python Turtle, where your space ship can move and hit some alien ships.
+Every second the aliens move closer to your ship, and the game ends once the aliens touch your ship.
 ## Language Implemented
 Python